Rigidity of the saddle connection complex: Extending triangles

 \section{Extending triangles}

 Recall from \cref{non-fold_flip} that any non-folded (topological) triangle $T$ on $(S,\P)$ has all three sides flippable in any triangulation $\T \in \F(S,\P)$ containing $T$.
-In contrast, this is far from true in the case of triangulations on half-translation surfaces.
-Let us first make the following observation that will be used in \cref{ex:bad_triangle}.
+In contrast, this is far from true in the case of triangulations on half-translation surfaces (see \cref{ex:bad_triangle}).
+Nevertheless, knowing that some sides of a triangle are flippable will help us to detect neighbouring triangles.
+Let us begin with an observation that will be relevant in the next example.

 \begin{rem}[Flipping within a pentagon] Let $T$ be a triangle on $(S,q)$ with sides $a,b,c \in \A(S,q)$.
 Assume $T$ is not $(1,1)$--annular.
 Suppose $\T$ is a triangulation containing $T$ in which both $a$ and~$b$ are flippable.
-Appealing to \cref{codim2}, we deduce that $\T - \{a,b\}$ has a good pentagon as its unique non-triangular region, in which $a$ and $b$ form non-intersecting diagonals.
+Appealing to \cref{codim2}, we deduce that $\T - \{a,b\}$ has an almond pentagon as its unique non-triangular region, in which $a$ and $b$ form non-intersecting diagonals.
 Consequently, the saddle connections $a'$ and $b'$ obtained by respectively flipping $a$ and $b$ in $\T$ can only intersect in the interior of $T$. \end{rem}

 \begin{exa}[Triangle with flipping difficulties] Let $T$ be the triangle with sides $a,b,c$ as shown in \cref{fig:bad_triangle}.
 Observe that $T$ cannot be $(1,1)$--annular.

 Let $R$ be the heptagonal region bounded by the thick saddle connections.
 The boundary $\partial R$ is partitioned into six subintervals: as one follows the boundary, these intervals cycle through the colours red, orange, and blue, while also alternating between being open and closed.
 Any saddle connection $a'$ obtained by flipping~$a$ in any triangulation containing $T$ must contain a line segment in $R$ connecting the two red intervals.
 Similarly, any $b'$ or $c'$ obtained by flipping $b$ or $c$ will contain a line segment respectively connecting two blue intervals or two orange intervals.
 Then $a',b',c'$ must pairwise intersect in the interior of~$R$.
 By the above remark, we deduce that $T$ has at most one flippable side in any triangulation containing $T$. \end{exa}